gwpy/gwpy/docs/timeseries/io.rst

 .. warning::

-   To read GWOSC (LOSC) data from HDF5, please see :ref:`gwpy-timeseries-io-hdf5-gwosc`.
+   To read GWOSC data from HDF5, please see :ref:`gwpy-timeseries-io-hdf5-gwosc`.

 Reading